SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: System Performance Evaluation

 \subsection{Realistic System Parameters}

 Table~\ref{tab:des-params} shows system parameters we have set to emulate a restart-dominant system of $600\mathrm{k}$ H100s, where MTBF is projected to be $m=5$-min according to the scaling law validated by~\citet{mtbfscaling2} and MTBF reported for $16\mathrm{k}$ H100s~\citep{llama3}.
 We set the global restart to take $T_r=60$-min to test SPARe and baselines on a harsh restart-dominant regime.
 We set the LLM to be of $10$T parameters of memory size 20 TB (FP16).
-We consider three cases: dividing the cluster into (i) $N=200$, (ii) $N=600$, and (iii) $N=1000$ parallel groups.
+We consider three cases of data-parallel degree: (i) $N=200$, (ii) $N=600$, and (iii) $N=1000$ parallel groups.
 From the Llama 3 training report of~\citet{llama3} and~\citet{llama3training}, we project the compute power per GPU to be $400$ $\text{TFLOPs}$ and one shard of training data to be of size $4\times64 \text{M Tokens}$, considering $4$ gradient accumulations.
 Consequently, we set the compute time per shard to be $T_{\text{comp}}=64\text{s}$\footnote{Regardless of $N$, per GPU workload is the same $\frac{256\text{M Tokens}}{400\text{TFLOPs}}$.}.
 We model the global all-reduce for gradient synchronization to be ring-based~\citep{ring}, hence scales up linearly by $N$ and take $T_a=2,6,10\text{s}$ for each $N$ considering the partial gradient size of $20 \text{TB}$ and conservative collective goodput per GPU of $400$ $\text{Gb/s}$.
 Therefore, we set a training step that computes one data shard to take $(T_{\text{comp}}+T_a)$ for simplicity, and set $10,000$ steps to finish the training: the base time-to-train in the no-failure scenario is $T_0=10,000\times(T_{\text{comp}}+T_a)$.

-We inject failure events following a Weibull distribution~\citep{weibull} to emulate real-world system behavior and choose the seminal shape parameter of $k=0.78$~\citep{mtbfscaling1}.
+We inject failure events following the realistic Weibull distribution~\citep{weibull} and choose the seminal shape parameter of $k=0.78$ as provided by~\citet{mtbfscaling1}.
+Weibull distribution is widely recognized as a legitimate standard proxy to represent real-life failures at the group-level abstraction as shown in~\citet{reft} and the Titan trace study~\citep{titan}.
 As we model a system that detects failed group(s) only at the global all-reduce step, we assume the \emph{failed} all-reduce to take, in expectation, half the time of a successful one, without loss of generality.